jamesyeap/jamesyeap.github.io/_posts/2021-12-31-Some-Notes-on-React-Query.md

 title: Some notes on React Query
 categories: [react, react-query]
 ---
-Network requests was perhaps one of the more annoying issues that I faced when making applications in React.
-So I spent some time learning how to use an increasingly popular package called `React Query`, which is quite useful in helping you keep your application in-sync with the backend.
+Network requests were perhaps the more annoying issues that I faced when making applications in React.

+So I spent some time learning how to use an increasingly popular package called `React Query`; which is quite useful in helping you keep your application in-sync with the backend, through their tutorial.

-I found it especially useful because now, instead of getting intrusive thoughts of just deleting my entire repository and starting anew out of pure frustration 5 times a day, I now get them 4 times.
+Now, instead of getting intrusive thoughts of just deleting my entire repository and starting anew out of pure frustration 5 times a day, I now get them 4 times.

 A whopping 20% reduction!
+Great success.

 This is what I learnt (you're welcome future self).